-When the guitar is re-strung and brought up to tension (and tuning) the neck starts to move, as it's supposed to, into its very slight upward bow.
+When the guitar is re-strung and brought up to tension (and tuned to pitch) the neck starts to move, as it's supposed to, into its very slight upward bow.
 More likely than not, when the guitar is played it buzzes.
-For most luthiers or guitar techs, this is standard practice, they then remove the strings and try again.
+For most luthiers or guitar techs, this is standard practice.
+They then remove the strings and try again.
 They get close but they never quite achieve a perfect fret level.
 Why?
-The standard fret-leveling procedure does not take into account the final curve of the neck at tension, when its being played.
+The standard fret-leveling procedure does not take into account the final upward curve of the neck at tension, when its being played.

-The Katana system allows a guitar tech to leave the strings on, at tension and the guitar tuned up to play.
+The Katana system allows our guitar techs to leave the strings on, at tension and the guitar tuned up to play.
 The Katana tool is positioned on the neck and adjusted (it also has a truss rod inside) to match the curve of the neck.
-Its then further positioned between the strings utilizing its clever design and the guitar tech begins sanding the frets.
+It's then further positioned between the strings utilizing its clever design and the guitar tech begins sanding the frets.
 Once the sanding is complete and prior to any fret dressing that is needed, the guitar tech can play the guitar, as is, to see if they've sanded enough to eliminate and high or uneven frets.

 Easier To Play

 There's no doubt that the Katana prduces a fret-level only dreamed of by players.
 Your guitar plays better, feels better and allows you to play longer with less fatigue.
 The low action lets you glice across the frets.

 Way More Fun

 Because your guitar plays great, it's more fun to play.
 When you're not fighting high action or hearing buzzing, you're more to allow yourself to enjoy the learning process.